pavankumarbalijepalli/kuwt/README.md

 ### Notion Database

-Content is published with the following properties:
+Content is published natively with the following properties:

 - **Name**: The post title.
-- **Platform**: LinkedIn, Instagram, Medium, or YouTube.
+- **Platform**: LinkedIn, Instagram, Twitter, or YouTube.
 - **Status**: Set to `Draft` by default.
 - **Date**: Today's date.
 - **Type**: Research, News & Repos, or Fundamentals.
-- **Content**: Full markdown content stored in the page body and a summary field.
+- **Content**: Full markdown body.
+(Dynamically formatted to bypass standard Notion length constraints.)

 ### Local Storage

-JSON files are saved to `src/assets/output/<YYYYMMDD>/` for backup and debugging.
+Both raw JSON outputs and nicely formatted Markdown templates are saved to `src/assets/output/<YYYYMMDD>/`.
+Use these for backup, debugging, and direct reading without Notion.

 ---